nllz/IRTF-HRPC/draft-research.md

 he open nature of the initial technical design and its open standards, as well as developments like open source, fostered freedom of communication.
 What emerged was a network of networks that could enable everyone to connect and to exchange data, information and code.
 For many, enabling such conections became a core value.
 However as the scale and the commercialization of the Internet grew, topics like access, rights and connectivity are forced to compete with other values.
 Therefore, important human rights enabling characteristics of the Internet might be degraded if they're not properly defined, described and protected as such.
 And, the other way around, not protecting human right enabling characteristics could also result in (partial) loss of functionality and connectivity, and other inherent parts of the Internet's architecture of networks.
 New protocols, particularly those that upgrade the core infrastructure of the network, should be designed to continue to enable fundamental human rights.

 The IETF has produced guidelines and procedures to ensure and galvanize the privacy of indiduals and security of the network in protocol development.
 This document aims to explore the possibility of the development of similar procedures for guidelines for human rights considerations to ensure that protocols developed in the IETF do not have an adverse impact on the realization of human rights on the Internet.
-By carefully considering the answers to the questions posed in the <xref target="model-for-developing-human-rights-protocol-considerations" /> part of this document, document authors should be able to produce a comprehensive analysis that can serve as the basis for discussion on whether the protocol adequately protects against human rights threats.
+By carefully considering the answers to the questions posed in the <xref target="model-for-developing-human-rights-protocol-considerations" /> part of this document, document authors should be able to produce a comprehensive analysis that can serve as the basis for discussion on whether the protocol adequately protects against human rights threats, and potentially stimulate authors to think about alternative design choices.

 Vocabulary used
 ===============